At the start of 2018 I set myself 4 goals to accomplish this year. Here’s a run down of what they are, and how I’ve been getting on with them…

 - MyBlogMyBusiness subscription

-- How To Smash Affiliate Marketing As A UK Blogger course
+- How To Smash Affiliate Marketing As A UK Blogger (affiliate link) course

 - Reiki first degree healing course